nexusformat/definitions/manual/source/design.rst

 allows to convert from local, for example detector coordinate systems, to absolute coordinates in the laboratory system.

+Please note that NXgeometry and the polar coordinate system are suggested to be deprecated.
+For new projects, rather use the CIF approach.

 .. _Design-Coordinate-NXgeometry:

 McStas and ``NXgeometry`` System